-First-order regimentations of CL quantify over both particles (with their charges) and real numbers (the electrostatic constant).
-The indispensabilist's claims that to isolate the mathematical elements, to call them merely instrumental, is arbitrary.
+ences to real numbers merely instrumental while accepting the existence of the particles is to make an arbitrary distinction.
 The truth conditions for the mathematical axioms of our theories are of the same sort as the truth conditions for the other theorems, whether they include mathematical references or not.
 All theorems will be true if and only if the objects to which they refer exist and have the properties or relations ascribed to them.
-The autonomy platonist also captures this intuition while agreeing with the eleatic that such uses of mathematics are not reasons to believe in mathematical objects.
+The autonomy platonist accepts these claims while agreeing with the eleatic that such uses of mathematics are not reasons to believe in mathematical objects.

 Mathematical theories are our most secure.
 Beliefs about mathematics are held more firmly and widely than even our best scientific theories.
-Where scientific theories are supplanted and ceded, replaced by better ones, mathematical theories are supplemented and extended.
+Where scientific theories are supplanted and abandoned, replaced by better ones, mathematical theories are supplemented and extended.
 Euclidean geometry persists despite the development of non-Euclidean geometries and its replacement as the framework geometry for our best physics.
-Proofs from thousands of years ago remain paradigmatically good hypotheses under test" (Sober 1993: 45).
-See also Sober 1999 and Sober 2005.
+Proofs first written thousands of years ago remain paradigmatically good mathematics.

-mathematics.
 The core idea of QI is to defend a natural, literal, and sincere reading of our scientific theories with no double-talk.
 The autonomy platonist extends this natural and literal reading to mathematical theories themselves.

-Any version of autonomy platonism thus captures core intuitions of both EP (except for its rejection of mathematical objects) and QI (except for the inference from the applications of mathematical theories to their truth).
-The autonomy platonist does reject the indispensabilist's claim that our uses of mathematics in science provide reasons to believe in mathematical objects.
-But the autonomy platonist agrees that our references to mathematical objects within scientific theories are robust.
-So both the indispensabilist and the autonomy platonist avoid the double-talk of quantifying over mathematical objects while not believing that they really exist.
-If we take mathematical objects to exist, the autonomy platonist can not be accused, as the eleatic may be, of ostrich nominalism regarding the mathematical elements of our theories.
+Any version of autonomy platonism thus captures core intuitions of both eleaticism (except for its rejection of mathematical objects) and QI (except for the inference from the applications of mathematical theories to their truth).
+The autonomy platonist rejects the indispensabilist's claim that our uses of mathematics in science provide reasons to believe in mathematical objects but agrees that our references to mathematical objects within scientific theories are robust.
+So both the indispensabilist and the autonomy platonist avoid the double-talk of quantifying over mathematical objects while not believing in them.
+The autonomy platonist cannot be accused, as the eleatic may be, of ostrich nominalism regarding the mathematical elements of our theories.

-Autonomy platonism based either on non-empirical (i.e. formal or a priori) evidence or on a brute knowledge of consistency is preferable both to nominalism based on EP and to indispensability platonism based on QI.
-A philosopher who is not independently committed to the non-existence of mathematical objects and who finds the relevant motivations for both EP and QI compelling should adopt this third view.
-Of course, more remains to be said, both in favor of autonomy platonism and against QI.
-Still, the arguments for autonomy platonism are independent of the goal of the first portion of this paper which is to show that Colyvan's attempts to break the stalemate between the defender of EP and the defender of QI leaves the debate between the eleatic and the indispensabilist right where it is.
+I believe that autonomy platonism based on either non-empirical (i.e. formal or a priori) evidence or a brute knowledge of consistency is preferable both to nominalism based on an eleatic principle and to platonism based on an indispensability argument.
+Philosophers who are not independently committed to the non-existence of mathematical objects and who find the relevant motivations for both eleatic and indispensabilist principles compelling might want to adopt this third view.
+Autonomy platonism will not be palatable to many indispensabilists, who are reluctant to admit any non-empirical evidence, or to many eleatics, who oppose beliefs in any non-causal, non-spatio-temporal objects.
+So more remains to be said, both in favor of autonomy platonism and against QI and eleaticism.
+Still, the arguments for autonomy platonism are independent of the central goal of this paper which is to show that recent attempts to break the stalemate between the eleatic and the indispensabilist leave the debate right where it was.